MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 12.
 Chart's window.*

-To do so, simply click on ‘Add 2D data…’, then a window appears that ask you to choose a csv file to search for some data to plot.
+To do so, simply click on ‘Add 2D data…’, then a window appears and ask you to choose a csv file to search for some data to plot.
 You can load any of the files mentioned above.

 Visualize 3D data